As interesting as this service was, for some reason it ceased to exist. I am keeping the post for a record of what was.

 - Tabular data presented in tables are not handled well at all and they indicated that was intentional since table-based old layouts can be extremely difficult to render.
 I found a workaround and did a screen capture of the table part of one post and inserted it as an image

-- Some widow and orphan control is erratic and I had a heading separated from the paragraph that followed.
+- Widow and orphan control is erratic and I had a heading separated from the paragraph that followed.
 The support person indicated that they normally pay attention to widow and orphan controls, those single line of a paragraph left on the previous page or the single last line of a paragraph that spill to the next page

 - Some small images are treated as any other and presented on a separate line, a minor issue for sure

 - I would like to control the font size and justification of paragraph content.
-Currently all content is full-justified.
+Currently, all content is full-justified.
 On an automated system like this it is difficult to properly justify both left and right edges of paragraphs and when not done right there could be gaping spaces between words.
 I would much prefer the have left-justified text than those artificial gaps

 - Their WordPress plugin, which will remove the need to provide login information on their site, is not working reliably, it will be a welcome feature and eliminate the security concerns many will have, as I had initially